MllrB/-milestone-project-1/readme.md

 The primary goal of the site is for the customer to request a quotation.

+### User Stories

+##### The Site owner
+* As the site owner, I want to advertise my business in order to attract new business customers
+* As the site owner, I want to provide a way for new customers to contact me to initiate the purchase of a new printer
+* As the site owner I want to direct all users, business or home users, to visit my existing ecommerce shop in order to purchase printer consumables

+##### The Customer
+* As a customer, I want to get a quotation on a new printer for my office
+* As a customer, I want to reduce the workload involved in researching and choosing a new printer
+* As a customer I want to some information on the product or service provided by the company

 ### Design Considerations
 The website is targeted towards a corporate audience with an emphasis on reducing the user’s workload.
 With this in mind, my goal was to design the site to be professional in look and have a clean, uncluttered and relaxing feel.
 To achieve this I chose soft colours and clear, easily legible fonts.